awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 **Note**
 If you don't want to specify a `Default` value, then you can specify the `isEnd` option\.
 If none of the `Choices` are `true` and no `Default` value is specified, then the automation stops at the end of the step\.

-Use the following templates to help you construct the `aws:branch` step in your runbook:
+Use the following templates to help you construct the `aws:branch` step in your runbook\.

 ------
 #### [ YAML ]